oroinc/documentation/user/back-office/sales/rfq/rfq-summary.rst

 .. image:: /user/img/sales/rfq/rfq_3.png
    :class: with-border
+   :alt: The actions you can perform to any rfq from the rfq grid

 * Click |IcView| to :ref:`View the details <user-guide--sales--requests-for-quote--details>` of the request for quote.
 * Click |IcMarkProcessed| to :ref:`Mark the RFQ as Processed <user-guide--sales--requests-for-quote--steps-and-transitions--processed>`.